 Let Customers Become Brand Ambassadors

 A key ingredient in building a distinctive brand is quality.
 This ingredient should not be ignored and must be given the utmost attention.
+Providing a good quality product or service builds trust wit consumers which leads to brand loyalty, and eventually a larger market share.
 Whatever a small business is offering; they should stand behind their product or service with pride.
 This also implies that a product or service’s quality should match the price of said product or service.

 If a small business is looking to gain attention in an active market, their brand strategy must remain consistent.
 At the very beginning, a business is looking to garner attention, and even minor alterations in their branding could be viewed as a sign of weakness or indecision.
+Consistency is also important to being memorable.
+If a business keeps changing their name or logo, even customers who like them won’t be able to keep track to find and use their products.
 Therefore, it is critical to make sure that what is said on the website matches Facebook pages, mailed advertising, newspaper ads, and other social media platforms.

 Use Social Media to Boost a Successful Small Business Brand